- Dust, smudge, or film on the LiDAR sensor window

-- LiDAR turret physically jammed
+- LiDAR turret physically jammed by debris

-- Hair wrapped around turret base
+- Hair wrapped around the turret base/shaft

 Problem Description